BigDataBiology/VideoTutorials/2__GMGCv1MAGs/README.md

 This is a [git-annex](https://git-annex.branchable.com/) repository, which builds on top of `git` to add better support for (very) large files.

-As with git, `git-annex` is very flexible and powerful, but you can a lot done if you know 1% of it.
+As with git, `git-annex` is very flexible and powerful, but you can get a lot done if you know 1% of it.
 In particular, here, we will use the `git-annex get` subcommand which retrieves individual files (and also checks the hash to ensure that they are correct).

 We will retrieve two files:

 1. The genome bins annotation table
-2. THe sample metadata
+2. The sample metadata

 ```bash
 git-annex get GMBC10.meta.tsv # Genome bins